StorjOld/MetaDisk/README.md

-BitCumulus
+Metadisk
 ========

-BitCumulus is a filehost web app, that allows anyone to upload files via a web interface or API.
+Metadisk is a filehost web app, that allows anyone to upload files via a web interface or API.
 Files are hashed and uploaded to public file hosting.
 Using the hashes a node can look up the information of where that file was stored using the [Datacoin](http://datacoin.info/) blockchain.
 This makes a file